 - Developer mode: Features several extensions like CSS and JSON readers to help web developers quickly look up and edit files within the browser.
 Also switches the browser to a dark mode.
 Also keeps track of assets a page requests, how long they take to load and more.

-- Open Season mode: Disables all privacy restrictions and data protection features in the browser.
+- Open Season mode:Â Disables all browser privacy restrictions and data protection features.Â

-- Kids mode: Features parental controls and child lock features to make sure your kids don’t go snooping around on the internet.
+- Kids mode:Â Features parental controls and child lock features to ensure your kids don’t go snooping on the internet.Â

 How does Ulaa compare to the competition?

-That said, Brave’s fingerprinting techniques outmatch Ulaa’s ensuring that your internet activity can’t be traced back to you.
+Brave’s fingerprinting techniques outmatch Ulaa’s, ensuring that your internet activity can’t be traced back to you.
 While Ulaa also offers the same protection, its decision to balance productivity with security gives Brave a small edge here.
 Brave also comes with features like free video calls, built-in IPFS integration, onion routing with Tor, custom filter lists and the ability to create private content playlists across the internet.
-If you’re looking for a totally private browsing experience, Brave is still going to be your first choice.
+If you’re looking for a private browsing experience, Brave will still be your first choice.Â

 As for how well it stacks up to regular browsers like Chrome and Edge, that remains to be seen.
-Zoho’s browser is an alluring package for sure, packed with features to ensure there’s no compromise between security and productivity.
-It’s not quite as well-polished yet, and Google’s monopoly on the browser market is yet to be challenged, even by the likes of Microsoft, Opera and Firefox.
+Zoho’s browser is an alluring package with features to ensure no compromise between security and productivity.
+It’s not quite as well-polished yet, and Google’s monopoly on the browser market is yet to be challenged, even by the likes of Microsoft, Opera and Firefox.Â

-In the News:ย Private entities can use Aadhaar authentication: MeitY
+In the News: Private entities can use Aadhaar authentication: MeitY